hindman/optopus/README.md

 configure the individual Opts more fully.
 Finally, notice that this configuration does more than the argparse example: it defines the `-d` and `-p` options as alternatives (mutually exclusive).
 That behavior is achievable in argparse, at the cost of looking up even more API.
-Optopus simply builds on a usage syntax already known to many developers: a pipe to delimit alternatives.
+Argle simply builds on a usage syntax already known to many developers: a pipe to delimit alternatives.

 ```python